inkline/inkline.io/content/docs/utilities/screen-reader.md

 ---
-title: Utilities - Screen Reader - Inkline
+title: Utilities - Screen Reader
 description: Use screen reader utilities to hide elements on all devices except screen readers.
 ---